jesseeproductions/coupon-creator/readme.txt

 == Changelog ==
 = 1.90 =
+* Major update to all coding
+* Added a hook templating system to modify the shortcode and print templates
+* Added coding for licenses
+* Added hooks for Option and Meta additions from add ons
+* Update Coupon List and Individual Coupon Information to make it easier to see the expiration
+* Added more translation fields
+* Added tab system for both Options and Meta fields to make it easier to edit
+* Added coupon capabilities
+* Added shortcode to the coupon editor page and to the coupon admin list
+* Made entire coupon a link

 = 1.80 =
 * Added Expiration Date and If Ignore Expiration is on to the Coupon Listing